dipdup-io/dipdup/config-reference/contracts.md

     typename: tzbtc_token
 ```

-A `typename` field is only required when using index templates, but it helps to improve the readability of auto-generated code.
+A `typename` field is only required when using index templates, but it helps to improve the readability of auto-generated code and avoid repetition.

 Contract entry does not contain information about the network, so it's a good idea to include the network name in the alias.
 This design choice makes possible a generic index parameterization via templates.
 See [Templates and variables](templates-and-variables) for details.

+If you have multiple contracts having the same interface but different code, see [Reusing typename for different contracts](cookbook/reusing-typenames.md).